-2. What were your sources of knowledge & age you were when learned about: pregnancy, coitus, fertilization, menstruation, venereal diseases, prostitution, contraception, abortion, male erection, gay men, lesbian women, bisexual, trans-gendered people?
+2. What were your sources of knowledge & age you were when learned about: pregnancy, coitus, fertilization, menstruation, venereal diseases, prostitution, contraception, abortion, male erection, gay men, lesbian women, bisexual, transgender people?

 3. Parental contribution to sex education: Did either parent ever provide a discussion about “the birds and the bees”?
 Did you want them to?